 "Exiled to Earth from Trion, Turlough made a deal with the "Black Guardian" to kill the Doctor that he later reneged on, choosing instead to join the Tardis crew."

-in turlough's exile to earth, he was sent to a boy's private school in england. he's seen to be far more intelligent than his peers, but doesn't do his work or much of anything but make trouble. his introductory scene is him hijacking and crashing a vintage car which he later blames on his friend.
+in turlough's exile to earth, he was sent to a boy's private school in england. he's seen to be far more intelligent than his peers, but doesn't do his work or much of anything but make trouble. his introductory scene is him hijacking and crashing a vintage car which he later blames on his friend. he joins the fifth doctor's travels and continues to cause a bit of trouble.

 he's shifty but not wholly malicious, often cowardly in his composure. and i am absolutely obsessed with him i need to Obtain him. his ice blue eyes and heart shaped lips are so bewitching. i can't decide if i want to pants him or be his therapist. he's literally a loser bad boy